Aman-Vishwakarma1729/IMDBMoodAnalyzerr/README.md

 - pip install -r requirements.txt
 - python main.py
 - streamlit run application.py
-* To understand the entire workflow got tot folder named 'research_notebooks' and go through the notebook in it.
+* To understand the entire workflow go to folder named 'research_notebooks' and go through the notebook in it.